 Janice Hawthorne Timm (choirs, musical theatre), is originally from Montgomery, Alabama, and has lived in the Ukiah area since 1987.
-She currently directs the Mendocino College Choir and Jazz@5, the Vocal Jazz Ensemble.
-In the Theatre Department, she has been on the music leadership teams for Legally Blonde (SPR15), American Idiot (SPR17), and Once Upon a Mattress (SPR19).
-She also works locally with the Ukiah Players Theatre, Ukiah High School Vocal Music, and SPACE, and directs Coro de Paz, a children's community peace choir in Cloverdale.
+She currently directs the Mendocino College Choir in Ukiah & Willits, and Jazz@5, a vocal jazz ensemble (Ukiah).
+In the Mendocino College Theatre Department, she was on the music leadership teams for Legally Blonde (SPR15), American Idiot (SPR17), and Once Upon a Mattress (SPR19).
+She also works locally as a theater music director with the Willits Community Theater, the Ukiah Players Theatre, and at SPACE.

 In 2009, Janice and her family spent a sabbatical year in Christchurch, New Zealand.
 While there, she was an invited presenter at Music’09 for MENZA (Music Educators New Zealand-Aotearoa).
 She was honored by the United Church of Christ General Synod in 2005 for “Excellence in Teaching”, as the first musician to receive this award.
 She is active in several professional organizations including the California Choral Directors Association and the California Music Educators Association as well as their national counterparts.
 Janice also served as the Minister of Music at United Church of Cloverdale from 1988-2019.